Multi-Source Neural Activity Indices for EEG/MEG Localization: A Two-Stage Spatial Filtering Framework and Extension to MNE-Python: Methods

-Proposition \ref{FULLFORM2025} below establishes the unbiasedness of the $MAI_{MVP}$ and $MPZ_{MVP}$ neural activity indices and provides simple algebraic forms that we recommend for implementation.
-Moreover, unlike the ``first-generation'' reduced-rank-capable $MAI_{RR}$ and $MPZ_{RR}$ neural activity indices from \cite{Piotrowski2021}, the proposed $MAI_{MVP}$ and $MPZ_{MVP}$ indices depend solely on the known component matrices $\G(\bth)$, $\S(\bth)$, $\T(\bth)$, i.e, do not require knowledge of the (usually unknown) $\Q_0$.
-Proposition \ref{FULLFORM2025} also offers a fresh interpretation of the $MAI_{ext}$ index, which was previously only known to be unbiased in a broad sense - and only for source configurations $\bth\in\bm\Theta$ of size $l_0$~\cite{Moiseev2013}.
+Proposition \ref{FULLFORM2025} establishes the unbiasedness of the $MAI_{MVP}$ neural activity indices and provides simple algebraic forms that we recommend for implementation.
+These forms provide an alternative to the MV-PURE-based interpretation of the proposed indices and are discussed below the proposition.